How to Feel Full While Eating Less [List of 40 Ways]

 Okay, whether you decide to purchase your fruits and vegetables pre-cut or you simply do your food prep at the start of the week – this simple act can keep you motivated to stay on course and avoid the typical pitfalls of hunger and cravings.
 Better yet, arrange them into the correct portion sizes to keep yourself on track.
 We’re often guilty of making bigger portions than necessary when we’re feeling particularly hungry.

-When you go to a restaurant you have to answer the inevitable soup or salad question, but why don’t you practice this at home?
+When you go to a restaurant you have to answer the inevitable soup or salad question.
+Why don’t you practice this at home?
 Both are great ways to stretch your stomach and prevent you from over-eating during meals.
 They will also both ensure you are left feeling full long after your meal has ended.
 Whatever you do, though, don’t fill up on bread.

 Okay, you already know protein is the key to feeling full, but here’s another tip – eat your proteins first.
 So, dive into your lean proteins on the plate before you touch your carbs.